 The reason it is called a siphon or vacuum coffee maker is that it works on the vacuum principle.
-For a very basic understanding, it comes with two chambers, one of which has water and the other has coffee grounds.
-Water is heated and forced to push into the other chamber then mixed with the coffee grounds.
+For a very basic understanding, it comes with two chambers, one of which is for water and the other one is for coffee grounds.
+Water is heated and forced to push into the other chamber and then mixed with the coffee grounds.
 Once all the water is pushed and immersed with coffee grounds, no more heat is provided.
-This is when all the coffee is pulled back into the water chamber because a vacuum is created there and the wet coffee grounds stay back in their own chamber with the help of a filter.
+Then all the coffee is pulled back from the coffee grounds chamber into the water chamber because a vacuum is created there and the wet coffee grounds stay back in their own chamber with the help of a filter.

 Yeah, it may sound something complex now, but as you go on with this guide, you’ll get to know the working mechanism of it and also how to best use a siphon coffee maker.

 The mechanism of brewing is the same in all vacuum coffee makers, the only difference between them is the heat source.
 So based on how to heat the water in a siphon coffee brewer, it can be either of the two types i.e. standalone or stovetop.

 A standalone siphon coffee maker comes with its own source of heat, most of the time it’s a burner.
 This burner can be of alcohol or gas.
 This is the real type, which means originally a burner was used for heating purposes.
 The other type which is known as stovetop is a newer type, and it started being used because it makes the process a tad easy.
 So a stovetop can be placed upon an electric or gas stove and that’s it.
 But you have to be careful with the stovetop type because the chambers of a siphon coffee maker are made of glass which can crack if it comes directly in contact with the stove.
 For this, using a heat diffuser is the best option, and it’s a standard procedure.